Skip to main content

 Tried: Using 'handle SIGALRM stop' instead of 'handle SIGALRM ignore' in GDB

-'handle SIGALRM stop' tells GDB to pause execution when SIGALRM arrives and then pass the signal to the program.
-The alarm still fires, the process still receives and dies from SIGALRM - you just get a GDB prompt at the moment of death. 'ignore' is required so GDB discards the signal entirely and never delivers it.
+'handle SIGALRM stop' tells GDB to pause when SIGALRM arrives and then pass it along.
+The alarm still fires and the process still dies from it; you just get a GDB prompt at the moment of death. 'ignore' is what makes GDB discard the signal and never deliver it.

 Tried: Setting a breakpoint on print_flag and running without handling SIGALRM first

-GDB still forwards unhandled signals to the inferior by default.
-The alarm fires at 1 second, SIGALRM kills the process before the calculate_key loop finishes, and the breakpoint on print_flag is never reached.
-The signal must be suppressed with 'handle SIGALRM ignore' before issuing 'run'.
+GDB forwards unhandled signals to the inferior by default.
+The alarm fires at one second, SIGALRM kills the process before calculate_key finishes, and the breakpoint on print_flag is never reached.
+Suppress it with 'handle SIGALRM ignore' before you issue 'run'.

 Learn more